 The Panasonic Lumix DMC-G5 and the Panasonic Lumix DMC-G7 are two digital cameras that were officially introduced, respectively, in July 2012 and May 2015.
 Both the G5 and the G7 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The G5 has a resolution of 15.9 megapixel, whereas the G7 provides 15.8 MP.

-The side-by-side display below illustrates the physical size and weight of the Panasonic G5 and the Panasonic G7.
+The physical size and weight of the Panasonic G5 and the Panasonic G7 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G5 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G5 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is somewhat larger (8 percent) than the Panasonic G5.
 Moreover, the G7 is slightly heavier (4 percent) than the G5.
 In this context, it is worth noting that neither the G5 nor the G7 are weather-sealed.